jasmin-alvarez/Methods/README.md

+##String Methods

-charAt :The charAt() method returns the character at the specified index in a string.
+1)charAt :The charAt() method returns the character at the specified index in a string.
 The index of the first character is 0, the second character is 1, and so on.
 Time Complexity: O(1)
 Example :